 Here are three reasons that small businesses should perform competitive analysis.

 You can use competitive analysis to identify market opportunities and threats, which can help you plan your strategic moves.
 For example, if your market research reveals that new technologies have the potential to transform your industry, it might be worth investing in those technologies.

 By looking at your competition, you can identify your competitive advantage.
 Knowing what makes you unique and different from your competitors is key to building a successful business.

 For example, if your company provides more personalised service than your competitors, that could be your competitive advantage.

 Gain insights into your business.

-With a competitive analysis, you can learn a lot about your business.
-You can gain insights into your business that you can use to make decisions.
+With competitive analysis, you can learn a lot about your business.
+You can gain insights into your business to use to make decisions.
 This information can be helpful in future product development, expansion, or marketing decisions.

-For example, you can use a competitive analysis to learn about your current market and to determine whether your company is meeting customer needs.
-You can also use the analysis to help you decide which products or services you’ll add to your business and how to communicate these changes to customers.
+For example, you can use competitive analysis to learn about your current market and determine whether your company meets customer needs.
+You can also use the analysis to help you decide which products or services you'll add to your business and how to communicate these changes to customers.

 4 – Create an Email List